 "Hello, Marion.
 I have a visitor for you."

-She took a tentative step forward until she was close enough to see a figure leaning against the wall.
-The Sanguine's face was obscured by a curtain of fine, silvery white hair.
-His body looked very much human, his long arms and legs shackled with thick chains.
+Slowly, she approached until she was close enough to discern a figure against the wall.
+A curtain of fine, silvery white hair obscured the vampire's face.
+His body looked very much human; his long arms and legs shackled with thick chains.

-Alexa clenched her hand to a fist as she stepped inside the cell.
-She could feel her pulse throbbing furiously in her temples as she fought to look calm.
+Alexa clenched her hand to a fist and stepped inside the cell.
+Her pulse began to throb in her temples while she fought to maintain a calm exterior.

-Gray idly tapped his finger on the key.
+Gray tapped the key against the bars.
 "I know you can hear us, Marion.
-A Sancti has come to see you.
-Surely you won't want to miss that."
+A necromancer has come to see you, you know."

-In both fascination and horror, she watched as the undead slowly lifted his head.
 Despite his sunken cheeks and the hollow rings under his eyes, he was beautiful.
 His eyes were a deep silver, just a shade darker than his hair.
-His shackles rustled as he slowly struggled to stand, rising a little over six feet.
-His clothes were reduced to tatters, but she could tell that he once used to wear a fine silk shirt and trousers.
+His shackles rustled as he struggled to stand, rising a little over six feet.
+His clothes were reduced to tatters, but it was clear he once wore a fine silk shirt and trousers.
 He donned a silver necklace with a large cross pendant.

 "You brought a necromancer for dinner?"

 "Now, now, Marion.
 This is Miss Alexa Young.
 She's aspiring to join the Crusades," Gray chuckled.
-"But whether or not she wants to be your dinner is entirely up to her."
+"Of course, whether or not she wants to be your dinner is entirely up to her."

-Alexa's eyes widened at the sound of the cell door creaking shut behind her.
-She would've turned around in anger and disbelief, but she remembered it wouldn't be wise to turn her back on a hungry undead man.
+The cell door creaked shut behind her.
+She almost turned around, but caught herself at the last minute.
+It wasn't wise to turn one's back on a hungry undead man.

 "Your test begins now, Miss Young.
 Good luck."

-The Sanguine beheld her with his icy, silver gaze as he tilted his head.
+The Morviv beheld her with his icy, silver gaze.
 "Or else what?"

-"Or else you'll regret it," she muttered, slowly bending down and procuring a small blade from her right boot.
+Without looking away, she bent down and procured a small blade from her right boot.
+"I'll make you regret it."

 "Is that a scalpel?"
 Gray mused behind her.

-"I'll deal with you later," she muttered, balling her bloody, left hand to a fist.
-She allowed the drops of her blood to trickle down to the floor as she warily eyed Marion.
-There was now a web of veins spread all over his face as he began to breathe raggedly.
+She ignored him and balled her bloody, left hand to a fist.
+Drops of her blood trickled to the floor while she kept her eyes on the vampire.
+A web of veins spread all over Marion's face as he began to breathe raggedly.

 "I was only going to take a bite, child," he growled.
-"But at this rate I can't promise you anything."
+"At this rate I can't promise you anything."

-"Mr. Gray, if you don't mind," Alexa called out as she began to feel the first signs of weakness.
+"Mr. Gray, if you don't mind," she called out.
 "I think I've proven my point."

-The man did not say anything.
-She inwardly cursed and pressed her back further against the cell as her legs began to weaken.
-She didn't know exactly how old Marion was, but with every second that passed she realized that a couple drops of blood wasn't going to be enough.
-At any moment now she was going to lose hold over him and get herself killed...
+She heard nothing.
+She cursed, pressing back further against the cell as her legs began to weaken.
+Marion had to be much older than he looked, for every second that passed confirmed that a couple drops of blood wasn't going to be enough.
+At any moment now she was going to lose hold over him...

 "Mr. Gray!" she cried.
 "Please!"

 She heard the door unlock.
-The instant she moved her hold over Marion broke.
-He lunged just before the door closed in front of him, landing in the exact same spot where she still would've been.
+As soon as she left the cell her hold over Marion broke.
+He lunged just before the door closed in front of him, but the chains prevented him from moving any farther.

-Alexa collapsed to the floor, looking up at the undead in horror and exhaustion.
-His fangs were still exposed as he wrapped his long fingers around the bars, shackles still bound to his wrists.
+She collapsed to the floor, terrified and exhausted.
+Marion's fangs were still exposed as he wrapped his long fingers around the bars.

 "Miss Young, are you alright?!"

-Barty placed his hands on her shoulders.
-He dropped the key in his palm as she eyed Gray, who had not come to her aid at all as he stood behind her with an impassive look on his face.
+Cox placed his hands on her shoulders.
+He dropped the key in his palm as she eyed Gray, who had not come to her aid at all.
+He stood behind her with a blank face.

 "Remarkable work, Miss Young," he said before promptly tossing a blood bag inside Marion's cage.
 "You'll find out the results of your application in two weeks.
 Mr. Cox will show you the way out."

 Gray headed back without another word.
-Alexa looked at the cell again to find Marion devouring the blood bag.
-Red trickled all over his mouth as he fixed his cold, silver gaze on her.
+Marion devoured the blood bag, red trickling all over his mouth as he fixed his cold, silver gaze on her.

-"Let's go, Miss Young," Barty shakily said as he pulled her to her feet.
-Alexa did not look back as they made their way out of the dungeon.
+"Let's go, Miss Young," Cox shakily said, pulling her to her feet.
+She did not look back as they made their way out of the dungeon.

 to be continued